 Set the security policy options as needed for the level of device password security that you want for your Mobility system:

 Both Letters and Numbers: By default, any combination of characters is permitted in device passwords.
-Enable this option to require device passwords that include at least one letter, one number, and one special character.
+Enable this option to require complex device passwords.
+Valid options for his settings are 1 (lowest complexity) - 4 (highest complexity).
+Devices behave differently to this setting depending on the type of OS.

 Minimum Password Length: By default, the user can set a device password of any length.
 Enable this option to specify the minimum number of characters required in device passwords.
 The minimum value is 0; the maximum value is 18.
 If you specify 0, the security policy does not require the user to set a password on the device.